Richelle-T/exercise-tracker/README.md

-# Exercise Tracker SPA (MERN Stack)
+# Exercise Tracker (Full Stack MERN Application)

-This project is an assignment for building a Single Page Application (SPA) to track exercises completed by the user.
-It utilizes the MERN stack, consisting of MongoDB, Express.js, React, and Node.js.
-This README provides an overview of the project structure, functionality, technical requirements, and design features.
+## About
+This single-page application (SPA) uses the MERN stack (MongoDB, Express, React, Node) to track exercises completed by the user.
+It consists of a back-end REST API built with Node and Express which accesses data from MongoDB, and a front-end user interface built with React.

 ## Table of Contents
 - [Project Overview](#project-overview)